Sylvia Garcia: Positions

+Garcia voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 LGBT rights

 Garcia supports the Equality Act, a bill that would expand the federal Civil Rights Act of 1964 to ban discrimination based on sexual orientation and gender identity.
 She voted for it in 2019.

+Disaster relief

+In 2024, Garcia publicly asked CenterPoint Energy why more than 1 million Houston residents were without power following the impact of Hurricane Beryl.

+Immigration

+Garcia sponsored the American Dream and Promise Act.